1080p vs 1440p: Which One Is Better? & Why?

 Conclusion

-The main advantage of 1440p laptops is their ability to display very detailed visuals due to their high pixel count.
+The main advantage of 1440p laptops is their ability to display detailed visuals due to their high pixel density.

-However, this benefit isn’t suitable for casual users who simply want a laptop with above-average performance for surfing the web, watching online videos, and playing some games from time to time.
+However, this benefit isn’t suitable for casual users who simply want a laptop with above-average performance for surfing the web, watching online videos, and playing some games occasionally.

 In addition, most people wouldn’t notice any difference in responsiveness between a 1440p and 1080p laptop.